vitiv-ux/Scientific-computing-for-physics-students/task05(README).md

 # D TESTING
 For testing that the vector d is correct, after the sum i calculated the mean and the standard deviation knowing that the correct result should be respecivelly 0 and sqrt(2).
 In the first case i used 1000 elements inside the arrays and the results were close but not exactly them.
 For higher values of N (100000) the output was a mean of 0.00-something and standard deviation 1.41-something.
 With these numbers i was confident.
-I also tried to make a graph of d plotting the distribution but i'm missing the correct python library and the console gives me an error when i try to download it so i'm not sure how to proceed.
+I also tried to make a graph of d plotting the distribution.